 How much does YouTube Premium cost?

-YouTube Red originally launched in the US only for a monthly fee of US$10.
+When YouTube Red originally launched in the US, it charged a monthly fee of US$10.
 When it arrived in Australia in 2016, its price translated to $11.99 per month, putting it in line with the likes of Netflix and Spotify.

-Be warned though that you'll be automatically charged if you don't cancel before your trial period ends, so keep an eye on the date if you're not loving the service.
+First-time Premium customers can take advantage of a one-month free trial to see whether the service is worth it before spending a cent.
+Just remember that you'll be automatically charged if you don't cancel your subscription before your trial period ends, so keep an eye on the date if you're not loving the service.